 The FCA ENBP constraint

-PS21/5 prohibits renewal premiums above the new business equivalent through the same channel.
+PS21/11 prohibits renewal premiums above the new business equivalent through the same channel.
 For most UK motor and home portfolios, this is a genuinely binding constraint: renewal customers typically received loyalty discounts that are now prohibited.
-When you take rate on renewals, you have to be careful which factors you move, because some factor changes apply only to renewals (tenure discounts, NCB-at-renewal adjustments) and are excluded from the NB equivalent calculation.
+When you take rate on renewals, you have to be careful which policies are constrained by ENBP.

-Declare which factors are renewal-only in the FactorStructure and the library handles the NB-equivalent calculation automatically.
-The shadow price on the ENBP constraint tells you the dislocation cost of regulatory compliance: how much harder the optimiser has to work to find a feasible solution because of the ENBP restriction.
-This number belongs in your PS21/5 impact analysis.
+The shadow price on the ENBP constraint tells you the dislocation cost of regulatory compliance: how much profit the optimiser forgoes because of the ENBP restriction.
+This number belongs in your PS21/11 impact analysis.

 No other open-source tool we are aware of implements this constraint at all.
 Commercial tools such as Radar Optimiser and Earnix have it in some form, but with opaque solver implementations and no programmatic access to shadow prices.